Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: Time-coarse grained dispersive spin readout

 In the rest of this subsection, we discuss the most significant terms of the TCG master equation at different orders in the perturbative expansion.
 Unless stated otherwise, when numerical values need to be calculated we assume a typical superconducting qubit readout scenario with

 When the analytical expressions for the most significant terms are presented, we ignore superoperators that are at least exponentially suppressed by a factor of $e^{-\frac{\omega^{2}\tau^{2}}{2}}$ with $\omega > \frac{2\pi}{\tau}$, where all frequencies are assumed to be close to the numerical values listed above (close in comparison with $\frac{1}{\tau}$).
 In addition, we assume that $\omega_{d} = \omega_{c}$ for simplicity of the analytical expressions.
-After presenting the most significant TCG superoperators up to the third order, we discuss the effects of the thermal bath using the method presented in Section \ref{Sec: TCG open quantum systems}.
+After presenting the most significant TCG superoperators up to the third order, we discuss the effects of the thermal bath using the method presented in \Sec{Sec: TCG open quantum systems}.